Skip to content

 The vision had been clear from the start.
 An editorial register with a Vogue-led mood.
 Whites and creams in mixed textures, accented with natural greenery and the wild local blooms already filling the chateau gardens.
 A Chanel-inspired touch in the styling.
 Brittany, a graphic designer, conceptualised every printed piece herself from New York and worked with Provence-based planner Magali Betti of Jour de Reve to bring the rest of the day to life.
 Photography came from the husband-and-wife duo Clarisse and Johan, with videographer Renaud Conti capturing the day in motion.

-Across the estate, every space worked for them.
-The bride got ready in a chateau bedroom with her mother kneeling to fasten her white heels, then moved into the olive grove for portraits beneath the silver-leafed canopy.
-The ceremony unfolded in the gravel courtyard before the pale pink-rendered facade of the chateau, framed by louvred shutters and a circular floral arch of white roses, peonies, and trailing greenery.
-Dinner ran along two long banquet tables under ancient plane trees strung with festoon lights, and the night closed with a champagne tower in place of a traditional cake-cut.
+Across the estate, every space had its part.
+Brittany walked the long garden path on her father's arm, past the formal fountain and between clipped box hedges and umbrella pines, while a live string quartet played Enya's A Day Without Rain.
+Vows were exchanged at the courtyard altar at the front of the chateau, beneath a circular floral arch of white roses, peonies, and trailing greenery.
+Dinner ran along two parallel banquet tables under ancient plane trees strung with festoon lights, and the night closed with a champagne tower in place of a cake-cut.
 Couples drawn to this register can browse other wedding venues in Provence for similar grounds and the same Mediterranean light.

 Photography